Galactic Enterprise Lob Book -

-It bothered Jack that there was more than one ship and true to Pandora’s prediction the aliens had learned our language before we could learn theirs.
+It bothered Jack that there was more than one ship and true to Pandora’s prediction the aliens did learn our language before we could learn theirs.
 Their explanation for having so many ships, now a total of 8, was that they were a colonization effort and had made a slight detour when they had detected intelligent life on our world.
-It was a plausible explanation, after all a few years earlier, before the invention of star drive, the Pinta, the Nina, and the Santa Maria all set sail together to find and colonize a new world of their own.
+It was a plausible explanation, after all a few years earlier, before the invention of stardrive, the Pinta, the Nina, and the Santa Maria all set sail together to find and colonize a new world of their own.
 All three ships looked like slightly smaller versions of the Galactic Enterprise.
 Those ships carried nearly 6000 people into space in search of the freedom that was lost little by little by the people on the planet below.
+They were not the only ships that set out to escape a repressive planet.
 Still, there was something not quite right about the number of ships now orbiting the planet and that troubled Jack.

 “That is the trouble with them.
 They are just too damn friendly,” Jack replied.
 “The knowledge that they are sharing with us is not all that spectacular either.
 None of it will create some major breakthrough in any of the fields of science or medicine.
 I get the feeling we are being placated and distracted so that we won’t guess their true purpose for being here.”